It’s the most wonderful time of the year — kitten season!

 If you’re able, check on the litter and take notice of how they look.
 It’s a safe bet that a cozy litter sleeping soundly was recently fed.
 Give the kittens space and check on them again in a few hours to see if mom has returned or paid another visit.

 If the kittens look gaunt or sick, there’s a good chance they’ve been abandoned.
-In this case, bring them to AHS where the kittens will receive the lifesaving care they need.
-Contact the Pet Helpline if you have any questions about bringing in the kittens.
+In this case, ensure the kittens are dry and warm, and then bring them to AHS where they'll receive the lifesaving care they need.

 You may discover that a kitten (or two) seems unresponsive.
 You can try rubbing some Karo syrup or sugar water on their gums to raise blood sugar and revive them.

-We’re also continually working on reducing the number of unwanted litters in our communities through Animal Humane Society’s Community Cats program.
+AHS is continually working on reducing the number of unwanted litters in our communities through our Community Cats program.
 Learn more about the program and what you can do to help.